blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

 BBMEnterpriseService.shared().sendMessage(toService: chatMessageSend)
 ```

-When a user votes, a message with the tag "PollVoteUp" or "PollVoteDown" is sent.
-We use [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html) to associate the vote with the "Poll" message.
-We pass the "Poll" message's id as a reference in BBMChatMessageSendMessage_Ref and use the "PollVoteUp" or "PollVoteDown" tags to help us tally the votes later on.
+When a user votes, a message with the tag `PollVoteUp` or `PollVoteDown` is sent.
+We use [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html) to associate the vote with the `Poll` message.
+We pass the `Poll` message's id as a reference in `BBMChatMessageSendMessage_Ref` and use the `PollVoteUp` or `PollVoteDown` tags to help us tally the votes later on.

-To avoid more than one vote per user, we record locally that the user has cast a vote in the localData field of the chat.
+To avoid more than one vote per user, we record locally that the user has cast a vote in the `localData` field of the chat.
 ```swift
 func sendVote(vote : Bool) {
     let tag : String = vote ?
 "PollVoteUp" : "PollVoteDown"